KitwareMedical/dicom-anonymizer/README.md

 This package allows to anonymize a selection of DICOM field (defined or overrided).
 The way on how the DICOM fields are anonymized can also be overrided.

 ```
-InputFilePath = Full path to a single DICOM image
+InputFilePath = Full path to a single DICOM image or to a folder which contains dicom files
-OutputFilePath = Full path to the anonymized DICOM image
+OutputFilePath = Full path to the anonymized DICOM image or to a folder
 ActionName = Defined an action name that will be applied to the DICOM tag.
 ```